-In addition, during the year ended December 31, 2023, we elected to participate in a groundwater recharge program established by Westlands Water District ("WWD"), a water district located in Fresno County, California.
-Under the program, WWD will pay for surplus surface water to be delivered to individual landowners' properties with district-approved groundwater recharge facilities, also known as "water banks."
-The landowner would be allowed to keep 50% of the net amount of groundwater credits generated under the program (after allowing for certain leave-behind and evaporative losses), and the remaining 50% would be used to recharge the aquifer and retained by WWD.
-Delivery of water under this program is subject to surplus water availability at WWD's discretion, and WWD has not yet announced a termination date for this program.
-Through December 31, 2023, we have obtained 397 water credits, which includes represents 50% of the subsequent cost total net water credits generated and confirmed by WWD under the program as of December 31, 2023.
-As of December 31, 2023, these water credits were recognized as a long-term water asset and had an aggregate carrying value of approximately \$111,000 (included within Other assets, net on our Consolidated Balance Sheets).
+In addition, ~~during the year ended December 31, 2023, from May 2023 through March 2024~~, we elected to participate in a groundwater recharge program established by Westlands Water District ("WWD"), a water district located in Fresno County, California.
+Under the program, WWD ~~will pay~~ paid for surplus surface water to be delivered to individual landowners' properties with district-approved groundwater recharge facilities, also known as "water banks."
+The landowner ~~would be~~ was allowed to keep 50% of the net amount of groundwater credits generated under the program (after allowing for certain leave-behind and evaporative losses), and the remaining 50% ~~would be~~ was used to recharge the aquifer and retained by WWD.
+Delivery of water under this program ~~is~~ was subject to surplus water availability at WWD's discretion, and discretion.
+WWD has not yet announced a termination date terminated the program for this program. ~~the 2024 water year effective March 5, 2024.
+Through December 31, 2023~~ December 31, 2024, we have obtained ~~397~~ 2,660 acre-feet of water credits, which represents 50% of the total net water credits generated and confirmed by WWD under the program as of ~~December 31, 2023~~ December 31, 2024, such date.
+As of ~~December 31, 2023~~ December 31, 2024, these water credits were recognized as a long-term water asset and had an aggregate carrying value of approximately ~~\$111,000~~ ~~\$753,000~~ (included within Other assets, net on our Consolidated Balance Sheets).
+In addition, as a result of being granted these water credits in exchange for transferring and storing this surplus water on behalf of WWD, during the years ended December 31, 2024 and 2023, we recognized approximately \$453,000 and \$79,000, respectively, of non-cash revenue, which represents the estimated fair value of the water credits obtained during the respective years.